Wednesday, April 30, 2014

 "The first thing to go when a civilization begins to descend into despotism is proportionality.
 Suddenly all infractions become equal and equally intolerable without exception.
 The child who innocently draws a picture of a gun becomes the same as the one who brings a real one to school."

-"Direct democracy means majoritarian mobs vote to extract money from your wallet and transfer it directly into theirs."
+"Direct democracy means majoritarian mobs vote to extract money directly from your wallet and transfer it directly into theirs."

 "Church and school: two places where the credulous ever go, believing it will improve them.
 A third is the voting booth."